micro-nova/AmpliPi/docs/manuals/streamer/INSTALLATION.md

 ### More Info

-More information on installation can be found in AmpliPro’s community forums, or our blog.
+More information on installation can be found in AmpliPro’s community forums or our blog.
 The community forums can be reached from the system settings, simply click on "About", then the "Community" link and see the "Installation and Getting Started" topic on our discourse group, also accessible at amplipi.discourse.group.
-Our blog can be found at blog.amplipro.com.
+Our blog can be found at https://blog.amplipro.com.
 Both of these links can be found on the QR codes page at the start of this manual.

 ## Power